 • The 2016 Honda Indy Toronto was Bourdais’ 159th career Verizon IndyCar Series start, 46th with KVSH Racing and 13th on the streets of Toronto.

 • In 13 starts on the streets of Toronto, Bourdais has now finished in the top-10 a total of 12 times including eight top-five finishes, five podiums and two wins (2014 and 2004).

-• Bourdais has finished in the top-10 in five of the nine races completed (Texas race suspended) during the 2016 season with one win (Detroit Race 1).
+• Bourdais has finished in the top-10 in seven of the 11 races completed (Texas suspended) during the 2016 season with one win (Detroit Race 1).

 • This is Bourdais’ 11th Verizon IndyCar Series season and third with KVSH Racing.

 • In 159 career IndyCar starts, Bourdais has won 35 races (tied with Bobby Unser for sixth all-time) and taken 33 pole positions (tied for seventh).